ow2-proactive/proactive-python-client-examples/README.md

 python3 -m pip install --pre proactive
 ```

+The `--pre` flag is included to allow pip to find and install pre-releases.

 ## Running the Examples

 To test if the installation was successful and see the proactive client in action, you can run the provided example scripts.
 For instance, to run the `demo_basic.py` script: